chrispsn/mesh/README.md

 - use JavaScript, but want rapid visual feedback and a convenient grid UI
 - use spreadsheets, but feel constrained by Excel's limitations.

 **WARNING!** Mesh is under active development.
 The UI and APIs will likely change a lot, it is not well optimised, and there are lots of missing features and bugs.
+Follow updates at [@mesh_ide](https://twitter.com/mesh_ide).

 ![Animated GIF of Mesh in action](docs/mesh_demo.gif)